 Bias motivated incidents include conduct that is defined in University Policy AD 91: Discrimination and Harassment, and Related Inappropriate Conduct.
 Students, faculty, or staff who experience or witness a possible bias motivated incident are urged to report the incident immediately by doing one of the following:

-• Submit a report via the Report Bias webpage
+• Submit a report via the Reports Bias webpage

 • Contact one of the following offices: